 Pepper had no idea what he did, that was so terrible for his owner to dump him at the shelter.
 Based on his behaviour and the intake information, he was deemed “rescue only”.
 Forever Homes Rescue stepped up and committed to him.
 When their volunteer finally coaxed him out of the shelter, he relaxed a little but he was still untrusting and very unsure.
 They took him to the vet for entropion surgery and the removal of an extra dew claw.
 They did all they could to help this boy, including contacting a breed specific rescue.
 For that, we are thankful, and particularly thank Sara Saintbury.
 Dawn met Pepper several times and understood the little ques he gave that told her he was a good boy.
 Sara believed in him too, but just couldn’t crack his tough shell.
 Everyone agreed, his best option was with Dawn, so we accepted him into our rescue program.
 His report said, “not good with other dogs” and he was heading to a house where he would have to cope with three, including Diesel.
 Diesel was a big tough male who went a little crazy at the sight of another dog.
 Dawn’s been working diligently with him but bringing another male in the house might be too much.
 Too much fun that is!
 Diesel surprised everyone when he instantly made a new friend!
 Raisin and Peach didn’t mind having another handsome boy to boss around either.
 Not only did Pepper crack the pack, he made it better.
 He comforts the dogs if he thinks they’re in distress, he brings Diesel’s energy down instead of up in uncertain situations and after Peach’s passing, has made his way into Dawn’s heart to help it heal with a little less pain.
 He’s a completely different dog now than when he first came into rescue.
 He’s not perfect, but he’s perfectly loved.

+A very long over due post… Cindy’s happy ending according to me, Debbie, her forever mom.
+Cathy originally adopted Cindy to a fellow who lived up the street from us.
+She became well known around the neighborhood because she would dig her way out from under the fence and roam the streets freely.
+She often found her way to our house where she’d stay until picked back up.
+Cindy and her sister Jet were surrendered to me after a friend spotted Cindy walking along the train tracks!
+Their owner was facing copious amounts of life changes and the added stress of an escape artist dog just became too much.
+Cindy’s adoptive prospects were grim since she scared just about everybody she met.
 Late one night, the dogs got excited by the front door likely over a bunny.
 The barking escalated and I hollered from my bedroom.
 I got up after a Yelp and sent all 7 dogs out back while I cleaned up a bit of blood.
 One by one I brought them in for inspection.
 Jet’s ear had a tiny pierce but she was absolutely fine.
 What wasn’t fine was Cindy who was missing.
 She dug a nice hole in a matter of seconds and crawled under the gate.
 We panicked.
 Got dressed.
 Grabbed car keys.
 Both of us flew outside to find her. ….sitting at the top of our driveway.
 She looked at us with pleading eyes, I opened the porch gate and she happily came in.
 There was no other place she would rather be.
 This is her home, and she wasn’t leaving.
 It’s been at least two years and she’s never done it again.
 Cindy chose to stay and we love the scary little escape artist.
 This has always been your home.

+With over 36,000 hits and looking as handsome as ever, OScar still didn’t find his forever home.
+This poor old boy just needed someone willing to join him on a couple lovely walks a day and a place to rest his furry head.
+He was no trouble, not demanding….really when he wasn’t walking, he was pretty much sleeping!
 We reached out to a fellow who sadly lost his buddy (possibly to bloat such an unexpected passing) and asked him if he would be willing to to foster.
 He agreed and Oscar moved in.
 Several weeks later, we picked OScar back up to do some follow up vetting and hoped he still had a place with his foster Dad.
 As it turned out, Foster Dad was missing his furry house guest and anxious for his return!
 When he said those sweet words, “when’s my dog coming home” ….our hearts exploded with happiness!
 OScar had a person who cared, loved and missed him…and of course, a forever home!
 It’s a special person who opens their heart to an older animal and is willing to care for them for whatever time they have.
 OScar we are so happy you found your special person!
 And….you get to enjoy long country walks every morning and night around your amazing country property….a perfect life!
 Congratulations Bill & OScar!